cookiecutter-flask/cookiecutter-flask/README.rst

     $ pip install cookiecutter
     $ cookiecutter https://github.com/sloria/cookiecutter-flask.git

-You will be asked about your basic info (name, project name, etc.).
+You will be asked about your basic info (name, project name, app name, etc.).
 This info will be used in your new project.

 Features
 --------

-- Twitter Bootstrap 3 and starter templates
+- Twitter Bootstrap 3 and Fontawesome 4 with starter templates
 - Flask-SQLAlchemy with basic User model
 - Easy database migrations with Flask-Migrate
 - Flask-WTForms with login and registration forms
 - Flask-Login for authentication
+- Flask-Bcrypt for password hashing
 - Procfile for deploying to a PaaS (e.g. Heroku)
 - Flask-Testing, Flask-Webtest, nose, and Factory-Boy for testing (example tests included)
 - A simple ``manage.py`` script.